MY STORY

 This is my new, cancer life.

-personal life, my career, and I worked out daily and ate healthily,
+career in the arts, and I worked out daily and ate healthily,

 then, there it was: cancer.